dmlc/xgboost/plugin/updater_gpu/README.md

 $ cd build
 $ cmake .. -G"Visual Studio 14 2015 Win64" -DPLUGIN_UPDATER_GPU=ON
 ```
-Cmake will generate an xgboost.sln solution file in the build directory.
+Cmake will create an xgboost.sln solution file in the build directory.
 Build this solution in release mode as a x64 build.

 Visual studio community 2015, supported by cuda toolkit (http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/#axzz4isREr2nS), can be downloaded from: https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Community%202015 .
 You may also be able to use a later version of visual studio depending on whether the CUDA toolkit supports it.
 Note that Mingw cannot be used with cuda.

+### For other nccl libraries

+On some systems, nccl libraries are specific to a particular system (IBM Power or nvidia-docker) and can enable use of nvlink (between GPUs or even between GPUs and system memory).
+In that case, one wants to avoid the static nccl library by changing "STATIC" to "SHARED" in nccl/CMakeLists.txt and deleting the shared nccl library created (so that the system one is used).

 ### For Developers!

 In case you want to build only for a specific GPU(s), for eg. GP100 and GP102,
 whose compute capability are 60 and 61 respectively: